via-profit-services/core/docs/connections.md

-## Connections and cursor pagination
+# Connections and cursor pagination in @via-profit-services/core

 The core contains a set of types, methods and resolvers that will facilitate the creation and handling of connections as described in the [specification](https://relay.dev/graphql/connections.htm).
 Contains helpers for implementing cursor pagination and legacy pagination by offset/limit.